-Sprint planning helps product and engineering teams prioritize work and decide who has the capacity to take on certain projects.
-But without a clear way to track your scrum capacity planning, it’s hard to know if you’re scheduling the right work at the right time.
-To plan your most productive sprints, try this sprint planning template to better manage your Agile projects.
-With our sprint planning template you can:
+Sprint planning helps Agile teams prioritize work and decide which team members have the capacity to take on certain projects.
+But without a clear way to track tasks—and your team’s bandwidth—it’s hard to know if you’re scheduling the right amount of work at the right time.

 Keep your sprint structured.
 Just having a list of to-do’s doesn’t help you understand if your sprint is on track.
 Use our sprint planning template in Asana Boards view, which displays your sprint project as a Kanban board.
-Group tasks by columns, like work stage.
-Then, simply drag and drop tasks to a new column as they move forward.
+Group tasks by work stage in corresponding columns.
+Then, simply drag and drop tasks to a new column as they enter a new stage.

 Add a clear owner and deadline to each task.
 Sprint capacity planning is all about figuring out who on the team can tackle certain work in a specific timeframe.
 To create the best sprint schedule, give each task an assignee and deadline to make responsibilities clear.
 When possible, clarify your sprint goal in the task or project as well.

 Make important details easy to find.
-Set your sprint up for success by tracking all the details for each task with custom fields, like priority and cost.
+Set your sprint up for success by tracking all the details for each task with custom fields, like task priority and story points.
 That way you can ensure your team is focused on the top priorities without getting overloaded.

 Provide regular updates.
 Your Agile sprint plan in Asana helps every meeting—from kickoff to stand up to sprint review and sprint retrospective—run smoothly because everybody can find their work and quickly give a recap without searching around or forgetting something.